 What is ageism and how can we stop it?

 Ageism exists in Australia and even though we may not always be aware of it, most Australians know it happens.
 In fact, a report by the Australian Human Rights Commission (AHRC) found that 90 per cent of Australians agree it exists.
-A form of discrimination, it can be hard to fight as it seems in some quarters to be a part of everyday life and occurs across multiple age groups.
+And while it is a very real and debilitating form of discrimination that affects all age groups, ageism is the least understood and least spoken about.

-According to EveryAGE Counts, the negative impact that ageism can have on an older person’s confidence, health, and quality of life can be profound.
+According to EveryAGE Counts, the negative impact that age discrimination can have on an older person's confidence, health, and quality of life can be profound.
 Ageism can also affect how we view and think about ourselves and ageing in general.

-Distorted attitudes towards ageing don’t just affect individuals, they can also deny communities the benefits that older people can provide, both economically and socially.
+Distorted attitudes towards ageing don't just affect individuals, they can also deny communities the benefits that older adults can provide, both economically and socially.

 What are the negative stereotypes surrounding ageing?